aryansrivvv/Neural-Distinguisher-for-Simon-32-64-Cipher/README.md

 The project is based on the research paper **"A Multi-Differential Approach to Enhance Related-Key Neural Distinguishers"** by Yuan and Wang, exploring how Deep Learning can be used to distinguish cryptographic outputs from random noise using Residual Networks (ResNet) and Squeeze-and-Excitation (SE) attention mechanisms.

+## Project Overview
-## Project OverviewCryptanalysis is the study of analyzing information systems to study the hidden aspects of the systems.
+Cryptanalysis is the study of analyzing information systems to study the hidden aspects of the systems.
 This project bridges **Classical Cryptanalysis** (Differential Attacks) with **Deep Learning**.

 The goal is to train a neural network to distinguish between: